Simple Intervention Decreases Oral Mucositis from Head and Neck Cancer Treatment

 When I dove into the work, I was first puzzled and then fearful at what I found: hundreds of pieces of unopened mail, years old, randomly stacked around the apartment; threatening letters from the Internal Revenue Service; correspondence from the city about a tax lien on his condominium.
 This, in the home of a man who, as an actor and writer, memorized scripts in two languages, had served on the national board of his union, and could solve complicated math problems without using a calculator.
 Clearly, something was wrong well beyond the state of his apartment.

 In AJN’s September original research article, “The Experience of Transitioning to a Caregiving Role for a Family Member with Alzheimer’s Disease or Related Dementia,” Kathleen Czekanski notes that “caregivers often assume the role of caregiving before they quite realize they are doing so.”
-In this qualitative study, Czekanski set out […]
+In this qualitative study, Czekanski set out to gain […]

 2017-09-01T08:54:00-04:00September 1st, 2017|nursing research|0 Comments